deanmao/deanmao.github.com/_posts/2012-08-28-modify-a-site-you-dont-own.md

 on reddit, I might have to turn on production mode.

-Also, don't bother trying to login on HN, I didn't turn on ssl, but the example github code will show how easy this is -- it's the same way you'd do it on any other express app.
+Also, don't bother trying to login on HN, I didn't turn on ssl, but the example github code will show how easy this is -- it's the same way you'd do it on any other [express](http://expressjs.com) app.

 ### Implement this yourself

-For reference, you can find everything discussed here in my [example app on github](http://github.com/deanmao/xtend-example).
+For reference, you can find everything discussed here in my [xtend example app on github](http://github.com/deanmao/xtend-example).
 I'll show a brief example how you can implement your own site extension, then show you a running example of it.
 The xtend-example uses the [xtendme library](http://github.com/deanmao/xtend) which does all the heavy lifting.